BagToad/GamerPals.xyz/content/docs/info/rules.md

 ## 3. No romantic advances

-GamerPals is a **stricly** platonic community.
+GamerPals is a **strictly** platonic community.

 We recognize we are all adults and feelings happen, but that's not what this is about.
-Joining GamerPals specifically to find a romantic partner is stricly prohibited.
+Joining GamerPals specifically to find a romantic partner is strictly prohibited.

 Violations of this rule include:
 - targeting a specific gender, or sexual orientation
-- unsolicited sexual or adjascently sexual direct messages
+- unsolicited sexual or adjacently sexual direct messages

 ## 4. No NSFW or overly graphic material